 had on the film industry.
 It started a golden age for independent cinema, the full impact of which is described below.
 (It also started a golden age for the porn industry, but that's for a completely different article

 .)
 It also effectively killed second-run theaters, grindhouses, and porn theaters, as people could now watch movies in the comfort of their living rooms instead of having to go to sleazy, run-down theaters in that

-when they came out on video.
-Last but certainly not least, the videocassette seriously spooked Hollywood's traditional arch-enemy, the television industry, which feared people recording shows just to fast-forward through all those lucrative commercials.
+when they came out on video or on a movie channel.
+Last but certainly not least, the videocassette seriously spooked Hollywood's traditional arch-enemy, the over-the-air television industry, which feared people recording shows just to fast-forward through all those lucrative commercials.

 Of course, there's a catch to everything.
 Video camcorders also opened the doors to bootleggers, the pre-internet manifestation of digital pirates

 , who hawked their wares on the street and packed everything up in seconds the moment they saw a cop.
 In the early '80s, the film industry, having not yet learned what a potential gold mine it was, feared that the videocassette would destroy them; MPAA head Jack Valenti went so far as to compare the effect it would have on cinema to the effect of the Boston Strangler on a woman alone at home.
 (Any similarities to the hysterical reaction of the MPAA to file-sharing are completely coincidental.

 ) Persuaded by calmer voices like Fred Rogers